 Ryan Suter, Predators.
 Another Team USA medalist.
 All-Star defenseman, 27, averaged 26:30 of ice time.
-Had career high 46 points, 25 on the power play.
-Wants long-term deal, probably in $7 million per year range.
+Had career-high 46 points, 25 on the power play.
+Wants long-term deal, probably in range of $7 million per year.

 Martin Biron.
 The well-liked and solid veteran backup is likely to return.

 Brandon Prust.
 Scrapper and penalty-killer.
 Won't break the bank.

 Ruslan Fedotenko.
 A Tortorella favorite, earned $1.4 million.
 Interesting call here.